THE LONG ISLAND CHORAL SOCIETY is proud of its unique existence as the oldest continuously

 of music by Honegger, Langlais, Britten, Bernstein, and Stravinsky.
 They also

-Choral Society sang with the U.S. Military Academy Band at West Point in their
+Island Choral Society sang with the U.S. Military Academy Band at West Point

-1812 Overture Concert on Labor Day Weekend, the first non-military group to do
+in their 1812 Overture Concert on Labor Day Weekend, the first non-

 In 1998 they made their Carnegie Hall debut in Verdi’s Requiem, and they have